 I began to play with them and visualized how they would look standing in different configurations.
 These early Pencil Sculptures were simple and relativity naïve.
 I then began to assemble them in sections creating unnerving balancing acts.
-I continued to look for old pencils and explored different ways they could be assembled.
-Take the color away, they have motion, direction and volume.
+I continued to look for old pencils and explore different ways they could be assembled.
+Take the color away, they have motion, direction, volume and gesture.
 I soon ran out of old pencils and decided to buy new pencils from an art store and see what I could build without any limitations to length, color and graphics.

 In the beginning, shape was all I cared about.
 The new art pencils allowed me to control the color as well.
-While I continued to develop the shape first, working with color was like adding color brush strokes on a three dimensional canvas.
+While I continued to develop the shape, working with color was like adding color brush strokes.

 Making Pencil Sculptures is one of my many mediums.
-To date, Ihave made over 200 Pencil Sculptures.
-During this process I began to wonder what these pencils would look like, oversized.
+To date, I have made over 200 Pencil Sculptures.
+During this process I began to wonder what these sculptures would look like, oversized.
 I have now realized my dream of people walking under and around these supersized Pencil Sculptures as public art.

 Wood Pencil Sculptures

 Chrome Pencil Sculptures: